Skip to content

 helm upgrade robusta robusta/robusta --values=generated_values.yaml --set clusterName=<YOUR_CLUSTER_NAME>

-💡 Alternative: Set PROMETHEUS_URL environment variable instead of the config file.
+💡 Alternative: Set the PROMETHEUS_URL environment variable instead of using the config file.

 Validation

-holmes ask "show me CPU usage for the last hour"
+holmes ask "Show me the CPU usage for the last hour"

 Troubleshooting